jomjol/AI-on-the-edge-device-docs/docs/Configuration.md

 The ```config.ini``` here has the same functionality and options, but a slightly different syntax due to a own written ini-parser is used.
 Migration see [here](outdated--Migrate-Old-Config-To-New-Config.md).

-### Integration into Home Assistant

-Thanks to the help of the user @deadly667 here are some hints for the integration into the home assistant: [[Integration-Home-Assistant]]